 VFW Post 460 from Winthrop, Massachusetts in a Boston Duck Boat, paying tribute to Veterans involved in the "D-Day" landing on Omaha Beach, Normandy, France, June 6, 1944

-Up to 1 million people line up to watch the colorful floats, Irish and American pipe and drum bands, and marchers representing a wide range of Irish-American groups.
-You may spot most Boston-Irish politicians among the crowds, if not actually marching.
+Spectators will be lined up in dense crowds at many points to watch the colorful floats, Irish and American pipe and drum bands, and marchers representing a wide range of Irish-American groups.

 The parade has been a big Boston event every year since 1901 - except for 1993, when it had to be cancelled after a blizzard closed down the city, and in 2020 and 2021 when the Covid pandemic made large gatherings a health hazard.

-The South Boston Allied War Veterans Council organizes the parade.
+As previously mentioned, the South Boston Allied War Veterans Council organizes the parade.
 If you'd like to volunteer or contribute to the parade as a sponsor, check their website for more information.

 Boston Bruins parade float